deividyA/MudaeAutoBotC/README.md

-Might have to be rewritten using `discord.py-self` due to `Discord-S.C.U.M` being unmaintained in the future. https://github.com/dolfies/discord.py-self
+This script might have to be rewritten using `discord.py-self` due to `Discord-S.C.U.M` being unmaintained. https://github.com/dolfies/discord.py-self

-# Regading Forking
+# Regarding Forking
 I have seen many users fork this repo.
 I do not mind forks but I really would like to state that github is a public space and that any user who forks this repo is ultimatly can be found by all the various users that frequent this repo.

 !!!!!!!
 IF YOU FORK THIS REPO PLEASE DO NOT PUSH A COMMIT WITH YOUR DISCORD USER TOKEN !!!!!!